mczerniawski/mczerniawski.github.io/_posts/2019-02-20-enable-credential-guard.md

 # Why

-[Credential Guard](https://docs.microsoft.com/en-us/windows/security/identity-protection/credential-guard/credential-guard-how-it-works) is one of `Identity Prection` features that enhance the security of credentials stored on your machine.
+[Credential Guard](https://docs.microsoft.com/en-us/windows/security/identity-protection/credential-guard/credential-guard-how-it-works) is one of `Identity Protection` features that enhance the security of credentials stored on your machine.
 In other words - if properly configured it will stop or seriously slow down an attacker from aquiring your credentials stored in memory.

 There are a few prerequisites that must be fulfilled before it works.

 # Check

-Microsoft publishes a [Windows Defender Device Guard and Windows Defender Credential Guard hardware readiness tool](https://www.microsoft.com/download/details.aspx?id=53337) that I will use here to verify if our machine is ready.
+Microsoft publishes a [Windows Defender Device Guard and Windows Defender Credential Guard hardware readiness tool](https://www.microsoft.com/download/details.aspx?id=53337) that I will use here to verify if my machine is ready.

 ## Download and extract